TheAirship/LoggrJack/README.md

-# LoggerJack (COMING SOON!)
+# LoggerJack - Simplify Your Log Analysis

 LoggerJack is a log parsing and analytics tool written in Python.
-Specifically, it was created to apply geolocation data to a text log containing IP addresses to help identify authentication attempts that geolocate to unexpected regions.
+It was created to apply geolocation data to Office 365 authentication logs and grew into something more.
 There are two general use cases for this tool:

-* For incident responders who want to quickly summarize an authentication log as part of post-incident response efforts.
+* To help incident responders quickly summarize an authentication log as part of response efforts.
-* For sysadmins and IT personnel who want to periodically audit authentication logs for suspicious activity.
-This could, in theory, result in the previously mentioned use case.
+* To help syadmins and IT personnel quickly audit authentication logs for suspicious activity.
+This could, in theory, result in the aforementioned use case.

-Using LoggerJack, you can:
+With LoggerJack, you can:

 * Export a summary of authentication activity from a log file, including:
   * The top 10 source IPv4 and IPv6 addresses seen in the log
   * A list of IP addresses that do not geolocate to the user's current region
   * A per-user summary of authentication activity, including the number of times they authenticated, and their geolocation
 * Export a line-by-line analysis of activity from the log in chronological order, with geolocation applied
-* Filter analysis to a specific user, IP address, or country
+* Filter analysis to a specific user, IP address, country, or domain
+* Query the Have I Been Pwned API for the Pwned status of each email address
 * Dump a list of all unique IPv4 and IPv6 addresses seen in the log file

-LoggerJack is not a replacement for a SIEM or any other more advanced security monitoring tool.
+LoggerJack is not meant to replace a SIEM or any other more advanced security event monitoring tool.

 ## Installation & General Use